Need practical help after an accident?

 People often assume only “big” accidents need reporting.

-In reality, reporting is about what happened and what you exchanged at the scene, not just how dented the bumper looks.
+In reality, reporting depends on what happened and what was exchanged at the scene, not just how minor the damage may look once everyone has calmed down.

 When you need to report to the police